The American Automobile Industry in World War Two

 Grand Total 209

 2,750 Liberty ships were built during World War Two.
-The 209 engines the Iron Fireman Manufacturing Company produced 7.6% of the total needed.
+The 209 engines the Iron Fireman Manufacturing Company produced was 7.6% of the total needed.
 Each ship had one engine.

 The engines were 23 feet in height and weighed 250,000 lbs.
 There were 15,542 individual parts in the engine.
 This was not like anything the company had produced in peacetime and shows the Iron Fireman Manufacturing Company's ability to adapt and then build such a massive device.
 Image from Instructions for the operation and maintenance of 2500 I.H.P.-24 1/2-37-70 x 48"-76 R.P.M. vertical triple expansion marine steam engines for the United States Maritime Commission EC2-S-C1 cargo vessels.

-Image from Instructions for the operation and maintenance of 2500 I.H.P.-24 1/2-37-70 x 48"-76 R.P.M. vertical triple expansion marine steam engines for the United States Maritime Commission EC2-S-C1 cargo vessels.
+This image came from the Instructions for the operation and maintenance of 2500 I.H.P.-24 1/2-37-70 x 48"-76 R.P.M. vertical triple expansion marine steam engines for the United States Maritime Commission EC2-S-C1 cargo vessels.

 This launching of the Liberty ship James Eagan Layne shows the type of vessel it was.
 Image courtesy of M. Layne.